Thermodynamic properties and Hilbert space of the human brain: Discussions and Conclusions

 \section{Discussions and Conclusions}

 In the present work, we proposed a model based on statistical physics.
-FC pattern is defined as the microstate of brain, and SFC is taken as the macrostate which can be seen as the statistical average of the micro propterties.
-From the {\it Equilibrium ensemble theory}, the corresponding thermodynamic properties are presented as functions of microstates.
-We applied this model to investigate the biological effect of ketamine on brain by analyzing the thermodynamic properties.
-The {\it Maximum work principle} based on the decrement of free energy has explained the distinct difference between ketamine and controlled group: the maximal work that the brain can do evaluated from the controlled group is remarkably bigger than that evaluated from the ketamine group.
-The {\it Work done} of brain is realized (suggested) relating to the amount of tasks the brain can perform parallelled, and how efficient the task is performed.
-Hence it is concluded that the capability of {\it work done} of brain from controlled group is remarkably bigger that that from the ketamine group.
-Moreover, the first law of thermodynamics has been applied to investigate the work done and heat conduction of brain.
+The FC pattern is defined as the microstate of the brain, and the SFC is taken as the macrostate whose propertities can be seen as the statistical average of the microproperties.
+By applying {\it equilibrium ensemble theory}, the thermodynamic properties of the brain are presented as functions of FC patterns.
+We applied this model to investigate the biological effect of ketamine on the brain by analyzing the thermodynamic properties.
+The {\it maximum work principle} based on the decrease in free energy explained the distinct difference between the ketamine and control groups: the maximal work that the brain can do evaluated from the control group is remarkably larger than that evaluated from the ketamine group.
+The {\it work done} by the brain is suggested to represent the ability of the brain to process information and perform tasks.
+Hence, it is concluded that the capability of {\it work done} by brain in the control group is remarkably greater than that in the ketamine group.

-Taking the microstate of brain as a mixed quantum state, the mechanic operator is futher investigated.
-Based on the data from ketamine group, three different mechanic operators for three stages have been confirmed, which are proven actually the different representations of a same linear map under different bases.
-This result could be related to a fact that the macrostates of brain on differents stages are basically consistent.
-The study on the mechanic operator brings a new research perspective for the study of neuroscience: on one hand, the confirmation of mechanic operator enables us to build a Hilber space in which brain states as well as other properties can be studied by applying quantum mechanics; on the hand hand, besides the operator we have gained in current study, there exist other operators which describe different dynamic properties of brain system.
+Taking the microstate of the brain as a mixed quantum state, the mechanical operator of the brain was further investigated.
+It is found that the mechanical operators confirmed for three stages based on the data from the ketamine group, are actually the different representations of the same linear map under different bases.
+This result can be expained by the fact that the macrostates of the brain at different stages are basically consistent.
+The study of the mechanic operator brings a new research perspective for the study of neuroscience: the confirmation of the mechanic operator enables us to build a Hilbert space in which brain states and other properties can be studied by applying quantum mechanics; in addition to the operator that we have obtained in the current study, there exist other operators that describe different dynamic properties of the brain system.